Riemannian Denoising Model for Molecular Structure Optimization with Chemical Accuracy: Results

-To evaluate R-DSM in conjunction with a post refinement, we performed subsequent DFT-based optimization of the structures obtained by both MMFF and R-DSM.
-Table \ref{tab:post_opt} presents a comparison between MMFF and R-DSM in terms of the number of force calls, SCF cycles, and SCF times.
-Specifically, the number of force calls indicates the iteration count of the optimization process, SCF cycles represent the total number of SCF iterations performed across all optimization steps, and SCF times reflect the total time spent on the optimization.
+Building on R-DM's accurate predictions, our method facilitates further refinement through post-optimization with DFT at substantially reduced computational cost compared to conventional approaches. \Cref{tab:post_opt} compares the computational costs of this post-optimization in terms of the number of force calls, self-consistent field (SCF) cycles and times.
+Specifically, a force call corresponds to one iteration of the optimization process, and each force call entails iterative SCF computations.

-R-DSM achieves a marked improvement, reducing both the number of iterations and the computation time by more than twofold compared to MMFF.
-For the majority of cases, R-DSM converges to the final structure in only three steps, underscoring its effectiveness in the subsequent optimization process.
-The model inference time for R-DSM, detailed in Supplementary Table 5, is negligible compared to the overall computational savings achieved.
+R-DM achieved a remarkable improvement by reducing the number of iterations and the computation time by more than twofold compared to MMFF.
+In most cases, R-DM obtained the optimized structure in just three force calls, highlighting its efficiency in the post-optimization process.
+Moreover, the computational overhead of R-DM itself is minimal.
+Although denoising approaches inherently require multiple steps, R-DM achieves sufficient accuracy in only 0.55 seconds for 128 steps or 0.07 seconds for 16 steps\footnote{Measured with 16 threads on Intel Xeon Gold 6326 CPUs at 2.90 GHz}, a cost negligible compared to subsequent DFT calculations (see Supplementary Table~4).